MohammedAttar002997/expatrio_coding_challenge/README.md

 # expatrio_coding_challenge

-The app start with the login page, the user signin with his credentials..
+The app starts with the login page and the user signs in with his credentials...
-After that the user moved to the next page where he need to add the TID number.
+After that, the user moved to the next page where he needed to add the TID number.

+Things to consider:
+  1-In case you have faced an error related to the Gradle version please downgrade the Gradle version to 7.4 you can do that by going to "project name/android/gradle/wrapper/gradle-wrapper.properties" 2-The project is running on the last dart version so make sure to update before.

 ![image](https://github.com/MohammedAttar002997/expatrio_coding_challenge/assets/49459316/98e0d97e-e219-453e-947c-c12085ed7bea)